Directed by James A Contner

 His words infuriate Buffy, who knocks Spike to the ground and savagely beats him, shouting that she'll never be his girl and decrying Spike as an evil soulless thing.
 Spike reverts back to his human face, now swollen and bruised, and says only; "You always hurt the ones you love, pet."
 Shocked over her actions, Buffy walks in a daze into the police station, but before she has a chance to confess she overhears the desk officer noting down the name of a missing person — Katrina Silber.
 Buffy remembers Warren addressing his girlfriend as Katrina the year before, and leaves without turning herself in.

 Tara has good news for Buffy; she didn't come back wrong.
-The resurrection has given Buffy the equivalent of a molecular 'sunburn', which is enough to fool Spike's chip but not alter her in any significant way.
+The resurrection has given Buffy the equivalent of a molecular 'sunburn', a slight alteration on the cellular level which is enough to fool Spike's chip but not alter her in any significant way.
 Buffy is aghast at this; if there's nothing wrong with her, how can she excuse her actions with Spike?
 Tara is surprised but not judgmental about their relationship, saying it's alright if Buffy loves Spike, as she's convinced Spike truly loves Buffy, and if she doesn't that's OK as well.
 This only makes Buffy feel worse; she breaks down crying in Tara's lap, begging her friend not to forgive her.

 - Arson, Murder, and Jaywalking: Being exposed to a Rwasundi demon can cause vivid hallucinations and "a slight tingly scalp".

-- Bait and Switch: A Description Cut implies that Warren is going to use the Mind Control device on Buffy, but he's actually after his ex-girlfriend Katrina.
+- A Description Cut implies that Warren is going to use the Mind Control device on Buffy, but he's actually after his ex-girlfriend Katrina.

 - Basement-Dweller: "Why can't we have a lair with a view?"